RaviTambade/TAP/FAQ.md

 <details>
 <summary>Are your bootcamps in-person or online ?</summary>
 Our bootcamps are 100% online, taught by live instructors via zoom.
 Online lectures, Demonstration, Hands- on are based on Project based Activities using Scrum Framework.
-Participat would get expereince of Learn from anywhere for getting ready for Work from Home.
+Participants would get expereince of Learn from Anywhere for getting ready for Work from Anywhere.
 This boot camp does not only build technical skill but it also develop soft skill essential for Work from Home culture.
 Work from Home culture have been adopted by so many companies in these three years.
 Participants have to be ready for Work from Home as well as Hybrid Work culture mode.
 Instructors have more than  10 year of experience conducting online live session (Theroy as well as Labs).

 </details>